 A present state and the future of Muay Thai

 In 1995 the World Muaythai Federation was established.
 It was named that way since Muay Thai has the ambition to become an Olympic sport and the IOC rules don't allow the sport to have nationality in its name.
-Is changing sports name to "Muaythai" a sufficient step to include it into Olympic games remains to be seen.
+Is changing sports name to "Muaythai" a sufficient step to include it into the Olympic games remains to be seen.

-Another thing is that the Olympic Muay Thai may look like more like Dutch Kickboxing than a traditional Muay Thai.
+Another thing is that the Olympic Muay Thai may look more like Dutch Kickboxing than a traditional Muay Thai.
 I based my opinion on an Olympic Karate and Taekwondo styles which are softer versions of its original styles.

 I'm holding my fingers crossed and I hope that the popularity of Muay Thai will prevail and it will become an Olympic sport eventually.